masc-ucsc/livehd/docs/projects.md

 LiveHD compiles (it did) with OS X, but there are some issues with the mmap infrastructure inside mmap_lib.
 The code functionality should be able to run (the mmap_remap does not exist in OS X, but a more costly alternative is implemented for OS X, just not tested and it seems faulty).

-The main issue is the creation of the dynamic library used with yosys interface.
-If it can not be easily fixed, the best solution would be to use the json interface instead.

-The main areas that need some attentions:

-* Fix mmap_lib tests to pass on OS X
-* Make sure that the lbench performance statistics gathering do not create issues (not available in OS X)
-* Can we handle the yosys liblgyosys.so library?
-If not, make the json more automatic/transparent for OS X flow

-Windows support is through WSL.
-It works fine.

 ## Smaller tasks